asamuzaK/urlSanitizer/README.md

 });
 // => null

-// Deny if the scheme does not match the `only` list const res6 = await sanitizeURL('http://example.com', {
+// Allow only if the scheme matches the `only` list const res6 = await sanitizeURL('http://example.com', {
   only: ['data', 'git', 'https']
 });
 // => null

-// Allow only if the scheme matches the `only` list const res7 = await sanitizeURL('https://example.com/"onmouseover="alert(1)"', {
+const res7 = await sanitizeURL('https://example.com/"onmouseover="alert(1)"', {
   only: ['data', 'git', 'https']
 });